wimmer190074/NotesApp/documentation/worklog_wimmer.md

 - Tag names were added as doubles, when the name already existed while adding new notes.
 - I fixed the problem with the doubled tags.
 - Same problem occured in the update database.
 Fixed that too.
 - Started writing the main Console Application (as a minimum viable product).
-Finished View, Edit and Deleting of Notes
+Finished View, Edit and Deleting of Notes.